Assam accommodation - ABN Charaidew and ABN Sukapha

 Both ships have 12 air-conditioned twin bedded cabins on the upper deck with en-suite shower room and large picture windows for enjoying views of the passing scenery.
 Also on the upper deck is a small open-air bar and plenty of room for reclining on a sun lounger with a cooling drink between disembarkations.

 Buffet meals of Assamese (milder than most Indian cuisine) and continental dishes are shared around communal tables in the dining room on the lower deck and the maximum size group of 24 passengers is ideal for creating a friendly house party atmosphere on board.
 Though not luxurious, the service is kind and attentive and the Charaidew and Sukapha are the most comfortable way to travel this part of India.
-A variety of itineraries are available lasting from 4 to 10 nights, with more of a wildlife and wilderness focus on the Brahmaputra and the history and culture of remote Bengal on Hugli river journeys.
-These can be combined with travel to other parts of India through a network of local flights.
+A variety of itineraries are available lasting from 4 to 10 nights are available and can be combined with travel to other parts of India through a network of local flights.